ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/revisions.markdown

 Now, let's delete the document.
 The document would be removed but a revision will be created, so you aren't going to lose the audit trail if the document is deleted.

-In order to see orpand revisions (revisions of deleted documents), you can go to the `Documents > Revisions Bin` section in the studio, which would list all revisions without exisintg document:
+In order to see orphaned revisions (revisions of deleted documents), you can go to the `Documents > Revisions Bin` section in the studio, which would list all revisions without existing document:

 ![Figure 3: Revisions, Deleted](images\revisoins3.png)